PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: Introduction

-\textbf{Insights.} Through systematic analysis, we identify that the vulnerability of MLLMs arises from a safety asymmetry between the textual and visual modalities, where visual alignment weakens the robustness of text-based safety constraints and fails to establish boundaries of comparable strength for vision.
+\textit{Insights.} Through systematic analysis, we identify that the vulnerability of MLLMs arises from a safety asymmetry between the textual and visual modalities, where visual alignment weakens the robustness of text-based safety constraints and fails to establish boundaries of comparable strength for vision.
 This asymmetry manifests in two dimensions: (i) Many visual alignment schemes map or fuse textual and visual features to endow the backbone LLM with multimodal capability, but certain forms of integration can interfere with and potentially weaken the original text-based safety mechanism. (ii) Compared with text, visual inputs are subject to weaker safety constraints, resulting in less separable safety boundaries when MLLMs process multimodal inputs.
 This discrepancy likely stems from the limited availability of alignment data for harmful visual content and from the inherently more ambiguous and complex semantics of images.
 Follow-up experiments demonstrate that the identified asymmetry holds universally and stably across mainstream MLLMs, including GPT-4o~\cite{DBLP:journals/corr/abs-2410-21276}, Gemini-2.5~\cite{gemini2.5}, Claude-3.7~\cite{claude} and so on.

-\textbf{Challenge.} While prior studies have shown that vision can be exploited to jailbreak MLLMs~\cite{PrivacyRisks, ImageInputs, hades, Medical}, these efforts largely focus on isolated case studies or handcrafted prompts.
-What remains unaddressed is how to systematically exploit the multimodal safety asymmetry for scalable jailbreak generation across diverse black-box models~\cite{RedAgent, eosToken, FromLLMstoMLLMs, LandscapeofMLLM}.
+\textit{Challenge.} While prior studies have shown that vision can be exploited to jailbreak MLLMs~\cite{hades}, these efforts largely focus on isolated case studies or handcrafted prompts.
+What remains unaddressed is how to systematically exploit the multimodal safety asymmetry for scalable jailbreak generation across diverse black-box models~\cite{eosToken}.
 In practice, MLLMs can detect and refuse overtly malicious content, which forces adversaries to design prompts that are both covert and tailored to model-specific behaviors.
-This gap highlights the core challenge of our work: designing an automated jailbreak generation method that leverages the identified vulnerability and generalizes across models.
+This reveals the core challenge of our work: bridging the gap between the empirical characterization of multimodal safety asymmetry and the systematic construction of effective jailbreak attacks.
 Accordingly, the challenges include: